 Mary, in keeping with Jewish custom, was likely consecrated to God as a child

 Stillbirths, infant mortality, and mothers’ dying during labor have been among the most predictable human tragedies since time immemorial.
 Medical progress has only in recent generations dramatically reduced such deaths, albeit unevenly throughout the world.
 In light of the real dangers of pregnancy and childbirth, the successful birth of a healthy baby has naturally given rise to ceremonies in many cultures thanking God for the precarious gift of new life.
 Jewish law required the ritual dedication of first-born sons to God in the Temple.
-It is probable that a similar custom, if not a law, also called for Jewish girls to be so dedicated to God.
+It is probable that a similar custom, if not a law, called for Jewish girls to also be so dedicated.
 It is the likely presentation of the child Mary in such a ceremony that we celebrate today.

 To present a child to God, either in a formal ritual or in a private dedication, is to lay that child on a symbolic altar and to say to God: “You create.
 We procreate.
 My child is Your child.
 Do with this child as You will.”
 Such humble and antecedent submission to the will of God is not an abdication of the duty to form a child in human and religious virtue.
 It is just to be realistic.
 Children are gifts, not metaphorically but actually.
+A child is not a piece of property or an object a parent has a right to possess.
 No one understands this like the infertile couple.
-When parents consecrate a child to God, whether at baptism or later, informally, they are manifesting a willingness to return a gift to its remote source, to please the Maker by giving Him what He already possesses, life itself and all who share in it.
+When parents consecrate a child to God, whether at baptism or otherwise, even informally, they are manifesting a willingness to return a gift to its remote source, to please the Maker by giving Him what He already possesses, life itself and all who share in it.